We are currently updating our family peer support services, please check back in a bit!

-When someone is diagnosed with a mental health or addiction issue, it often affects more than just the person experiencing the illness.
+When someone is diagnosed with mental health or addiction, it often affects more than just the person experiencing the illness.

 Family members and other people closest to the individual are often impacted emotionally and/or become caregivers for their loved one.

 At the PCFC, we understand how stressful this can be.
 The Family Connect program offers services specific to family members who are supporting someone with a mental illness or addiction challenge.

 Offered by the PCFC a peer-led non-profit organization providing support, education and hope to families and friends who are affected by or caring for someone with mental health and/or addiction.
 We provide a safe, confidential environment for growth and healing by peers with lived experience.